 (WHY) is unchanged, but we’re shifting our HOW to best-serve our neighbors in this moment.
 Our 5 priorities in this season are: Food, Connection, Medical Care, eLearning, Family Stabilization/Employment.
 Please visit our website for more information on how you can help.

-Click Here to learn more about Shepherd’s 120 Day COVID-19 Plan.
+Click Here to learn more about Shepherd’s Road to Recovery.

 Dayspring Center provides emergency shelter, clothing, and three nourishing meals a day for homeless families with children in central Indiana.
 Families turn to us as a last resort; some to escape domestic abuse, others have experienced financial collapse, medical problems, or other crises that caused them to lose their home.